MiaTothova/santos-body-repairs/README.md

 5. As a business/visitor, I want to be able to find the contact information and location to get the information needed to contact and vissit the garage.
 ![](https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/no.5.png)
 * On the Contact Us page, the user is greeted with contact information, address and a google map pinpointing the location.
 When on a mobile device the google map can be used with gps to brig the user to the location.

+### Adicional Testing

+I continuasly used dev tools to inspect my website and check if its responsive it in diferent sizes.
+Everything looked perfect untill after deployment.
+When viewing in 320px small mobile devices in dev tools

 ## Validation